 The most notable case of such phishing exploits was reported by Kaspersky where phishing emails pretending to be sent by the CDC steal your information when you click on a link asking for your Outlook login.
 The emails originate from a cdc-gov.org domain, though the domain of the legitimate CDC is cdc.gov.

-These tactics draw their efficacy from the panic surrounding the situation (in this case, the coronavirus), where the prevalent uncertainty and urgency can short-circuit even a wise man’s judgement.
-Against real life threats, the danger of cyber-attacks, no matter how real, is but distant and peripheral at best.
+These tactics draw their efficacy from the panic surrounding the situation (in this case, the coronavirus), where the prevalent uncertainty and urgency can short-circuit even a wise man’s judgment.
+Against real-life threats, the danger of cyber-attacks, no matter how real, is but distant and peripheral at best.

-US Elections 2020 will present itself as another opportunity for phishers to go about their bad business, like they did in the previous elections.
+US Elections 2020 will present itself as another opportunity for phishers to go about their bad business as they did in the previous elections.
 As Orion Casetto, Director of Product Marketing at Exabeam, perceptively notes

 Phishing is not going away anytime soon.
 The fervor surrounding the 2020 US presidential election provides would-be attackers the perfect environment to execute phishing and social engineering campaigns.
 Many people are passionate, ready to take action, and receiving a deluge of communication from new sources; this is a perfect storm that leaves ample opportunity for people to fall victim to well-crafted phishing emails disguised as communication from political organizations and candidates.

 These events of importance coupled with the assistance of AI will only embolden phishers and scammers to deploy exceedingly pernicious campaigns targeted against every section of society from the individual to all sizes of organizations.

 The best defense against phishing is still your plain old-fashioned judgment, intelligence, common sense, and cautiousness.
 Unfortunately, in a fast-paced world where people have declining attention spans and even lower patience, it is getting becoming quite a challenge to exercise care and caution before every link you click and every website you visit.